zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 immutable upon creation and each has a unique id, so you can always reference it by that id and use that for version control, it is also unix timestamped.

+### I currently use ..X cloud or devops platform, how would I migrate to Zeus, I don't have time to learn a new tool?

+We'll help you migrate your existing infrastructure to Zeus, and we'll do help migrate it for you as part of an enterprise contract.
+We'll also help you otherwise, but we'll prioritize enterprise customers first, then by FIFO.
+You'll be surprised at how easy & fast it is.

+### Do enterprise & private clusters work with the UI?

+Yes, and only your org's authorized users will be able to see, access, or modify any of your private clusters.

+### I don't see many on-demand choices for GPUs, why?

+You'll need to contact us for GPU access via our search API and app deployment dashboard.
+There's some additional steps required to get access to GPUs.
+Don't worry though the process is easy, it requires a short manual review due to high cost and availability constraints.

 ## Closing Remarks

 You're ready to get started with Zeusfyi, though we'd love for you to recommend us to your friends and colleagues,